israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 ### Conditional (Ternary) Operator

- The conditional (ternary) operator is an operator to use for conditional as expression
+ The conditional (ternary) operator is an operator to use for conditional as expression, it frequently used as a shortcut for the `if` statement.

 ### String Operators